 Oregon Statutes 133.110 deals with the issue of arrest warrants and citations.
 Pursuant to this title, an order for arrest can be issued on the basis of a complaint filed in court if the magistrate is satisfied that there is probable cause to hold the person in question responsible for a criminal incident.
 If the offense is subject to the issue of a citation, the magistrate may order a peace officer to release such an order.

-All judicial orders including search warrants, directives for detention as well as bench warrants are to be issued in writing.
+All judicial orders including search warrants, directives for detention, and bench warrants are to be issued in writing.
 Active warrants are supposed to contain information on the criminal act that has transpired, evidence that was used for the establishment of probable cause, the name and personal identifying information of the accused and a clear order to law enforcement officials to apprehend the alleged offender.

-Apart from this, all Oregon arrest warrants will have the date of issue and the county of release printed on them and these documents will have the signature of the judicial officer who granted the order along with the name of his office.
+Apart from this, all Oregon arrest warrants will have the date of issue and the county of release printed on them.
+These documents will have the signature of the judicial officer who granted the order and his office’s name.
 Warrants for arrests will also have details on the conditions for detention, particularly if they vary from what has been prescribed in the laws.
 Also, the document will have a description of the clause for release if it is applicable.
 All of this is stated in the Oregon Statutes 133.140.

 Pursuant to Oregon Statutes 133.220, law enforcement agents who are authorized to detain an offender under the provisions of a warrant are: